Time Management – The Key To Getting Things Done

 3. Keep Yourself Motivated

 Motivation is another crucial weapon you need in order to successfully combat procrastination and take it out once and for all.
 You need to find productive reasons for engaging in tasks and stay motivated for these reasons.
 Your productive reasons are in contrast to engaging in tasks in order to brag or because you do not want to fail, displease someone or look dumb.
 Even though these are all reasons-often very powerful ones for doing something, they aren’t productive because they evoke negative feelings as well as actions.
-For instance, if you fear to look stupid, you may not ask questions, try new methods, dig into new areas or take the risks necessary to learn new things and reach new heights.
+For instance, if you are afraid that you will look stupid, you may not ask questions, try new methods, dig into new areas or take the risks necessary to learn new things and reach new heights.

 A good way to put productive reasons in motion is to set out and concentrate on your goals.
 For instance, figure out and note down your own personal reasons for wanting to enroll in a program; reasons that you think are positive.
 Is it so that you can advance in your career?
 Or are you looking for something that can prevent you from being idle?
 By doing so, the urge to delay enrolling for the program until later will die out and you shall have implemented the art of getting things done on time.

-4. Pay Attention to Your Surroundings and Those You Hang Around
+4. Pay Attention To Your Surroundings

 When you are busy with a project, particularly one with a set or tight time frame, for instance doing a class assignment, choose carefully where and with whom you are working.
 Frequently placing yourself in situations where you do not get much done and are easily distracted – for instance studying next to a pool with friends can actually be a kind of procrastination.